Cyclone Nina

 Severe Tropical Cyclone Nina was a significant tropical cyclone which impacted six island nations from December 1992 to January 1993.
-The system was first noted as a tropical low over the Cape York Peninsula on 21 December.
-Over the next few days the system moved south-westwards and moved into the Gulf of Carpentaria where it was named Nina, after it had developed into a tropical cyclone during 23 December.
-The system was subsequently steered south-eastwards by an upper level trough of low pressure, before it made landfall as a Category 2 tropical cyclone on the Cape York Peninsula near Cape Keerweer on 25 December.
-Over land the system weakened into a tropical low before it regenerated into a tropical cyclone over the Coral Sea on 28 December.
-The system subsequently moved north-eastwards, under the influence of Severe Tropical Cyclone Kina and an upper level ridge of high pressure.
+The system was first noted as a tropical low over the Cape York Peninsula in Queensland, Australia, on 21 December.
+Over the next few days, the system moved south-westwards into the Gulf of Carpentaria.
+The low developed into a tropical cyclone and was named Nina on 23 December.
+The system was subsequently steered south-eastwards by an upper-level trough of low pressure, before it made landfall as a Category 2 tropical cyclone on the Cape York Peninsula near Cape Keerweer on 25 December.
+Over land, the system weakened into a tropical low before it regenerated into a tropical cyclone over the Coral Sea on 28 December.
+The system subsequently moved north-eastwards, under the influence of Cyclone Kina and an upper-level ridge of high pressure.
 During 1 January 1993, Nina peaked with sustained wind speeds of 140 km/h (85 mph), as it affected Rennell, Bellona and Temotu provinces in the Solomon Islands.
 The system subsequently gradually weakened as it accelerated eastwards and affected Rotuma, Wallis and Futuna, Tonga and Niue.
-Nina was subsequently absorbed by Kina, while both systems were located near the Southern Cook Islands during 5 January.
+Nina was subsequently absorbed by Kina near the Southern Cook Islands during 5 January.